yingtu35/Music-Paradise/README.md

 ## If you are looking for a app that friends can control the music together.
 You need Music Paradise.

 ### Description
+Music Paradise is a collaborative music controlling web application\
+\
-Music Paradise is a collaborative music controlling web application You can be a host, create a room, and invite your friends to join by sharing the room code.
+You can be a host, create a room, and invite your friends to join by sharing the room code.\
-When creating the room, you can specify whether you allow your guests to control the music.
+When creating the room, you can specify whether you allow your guests to control the music.\
-![Alt][2]
+![Alt][2]\
-Or you can join the room if you get the room code from your friends.
+Or you can join the room if you get the room code from your friends.\
-![Alt][3]
+![Alt][3]\
-Inside the room, the music player panel displays the music playing
+Inside the room, the music player panel displays the music playing.\
-![Alt][4]
+![Alt][4]\

 ### How Music Paradise is created
-Music Paradise consists of several parts:
+Music Paradise consists of several parts:\
 1. Backend framework written in Python and the django framework
 	- Use a SQLite database to store all rooms created by users
 	- Provide a REST API for the fronetend to communicate